vuestorefront/storefront-ui/docs/working-with-alpaca.md

   @extend .message
 }
 ````
-or just copy them and adjust naming.
+or just copy them and adjust naming linke in HTML part.

 read more about SCSS inheritance [here](https://sass-lang.com/guide)